 OverviewMount Julius Caesar is located in the John Muir Wilderness of Inyo National Forest.
-The peak is hidden behind Mount Tom but situated 21 miles due east from Bishop, just two miles south of better known Mount Abbot and one mile southwest of more popular Bear Creek Spire.
+The peak is hidden behind Mount Tom but situated 21 miles due west from Bishop, just two miles south of better known Mount Abbot and one mile southwest of more popular Bear Creek Spire.
 The summit is somewhat remote… requiring at least a seven mile approach with 5000 feet of round trip elevation gain from any direction.
 Visitors are rewarded with splendid views of high altitude alpine lakes and exposed granite basins, however, as Mount Julius Caesar sits perfectly between picturesque Granite Park to the southeast and the completely mesmerizing surroundings of Lake Italy to the west.

 The easiest and most heavily exploited route up Mount Julius Caesar is the class 2 ascent from Italy Pass immediately to the southwest.
 There are several other route options available, though most are increasingly more viable if visiting Mount Julius Caesar along with other nearby peaks in the area such as Mount Gabb, Mount Hilgard, or Bear Creek Spire.
 Fantastic views are available ranging from Mount Tom to the east, Granite Park and Royce Lakes Basin to the south, Seven Gables to the southwest, and Mount Hilgard, Mount Gabb, Mount Abbot, and Bear Creek Spire wrapping around the perimeter of Lake Italy from the west to the northeast.

-Mount Julius Caesar is almost always approached from the Pine Creek Trailhead east of Bishop.
+Mount Julius Caesar is almost always approached from the Pine Creek Trailhead west of Bishop.
 There is a good trail followed by an easy class 2 cross country route through Granite Park to Italy Pass on the south side of the mountain.

 Mosquito Flat Trailhead is an excellent and underappreciated alternative to Pine Creek.
 The trailhead involves less mileage and is 2800 feet higher saving some elevation gain, but note this advantage is partially offset by the pass at Cox Col just north of Bear Creek Spire being nearly 700 feet higher.
 From Cox Col it is also necessary to drop 900 feet before navigating to the north side of Mount Julius Caesar further affecting this approach’s advantages.
 This route is more challenging (steep class 2-3) especially with a backpack and makes more sense if also climbing the nearby peaks north of Lake Italy.
 Still, the route offers great scenery and more interesting climbing than the ascent from Italy Pass and is worth considering if it is within your capabilities or desires.